stolle42/Tutorials/docker/introduction.md

 Docker is a tool with which you can deploy and manage container applications.
 Containers are software packages containing the whole application code, dependencies and configuration settings.
 This allows you to easily run the application on different machines[^1] without the need to change any of the settings.
 This has the additional advantage that you won't need to update, install or remove any additional tools to run the software, since all additional tools are packaged into the container.

 Docker containers are lightweight, fast and completely independent from other applications.
+It can also be replicated multiple times, thus making your application easily scalable.
 Basically, it provides you with all the advantages of a VM, at a much greater flexibility and speed while using less ressources.

 [^1]: The machines need to have a linux kernel for docker to work, so windows machines will need WSL
 # Prerequisites
 - Basic understanding of linux and the command line
 # Tooling and preparation
 - install docker
+- create an account at dockerhub
 # Architecture
 Docker uses a client-server-architecture: The server (docker engine) manages different docker clients.
 Clients are running on the host OS as regular processes.
 # Hello World
+## How to package an application into a container
-Choose an old application) which you want to run on different machines.
+Choose an old application which you want to run on different machines.
 If you don't have an application, you can create a very simple one like this:
 ```js
 console.log("Hello world!");
 ```